dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- The jsonly thing can be moved from App.vue to nuxt.config.ts
 - I think I have to change how I color icons if I'm to use the CSS ones
 - Do I need "alt" on icons?
 - Do we still need the ._js-only CSS class in its noscript block?